-Finally, in fiscal year 2017, the Company remained committed to corporate responsibility by maintaining strong and transparent environmental, social and governance practices.
-As part of its 2020 sustainability goals, it continued to work to reduce water and energy use, solid waste to landfill and greenhouse gas emissions as well as improve the sustainability of its product portfolio.
-The Company's achievements were acknowledged through multiple external recognitions, including a No. 12 ranking on the annual list of top corporate citizens by Corporate Responsibility magazine and the EPA Safer Choice Partner of the Year award, presented for the second straight year by the U.S. Environmental Protection Agency (EPA).
-The Company also earned the top rating of 100 percent on the Human Rights Campaign's Corporate Equality Index and was named one of the Best Places to Work in the U.S. by Glassdoor based on employee reviews.
-In fiscal year 2017, The Clorox Company Foundation and The Burt's Bees Greater Good Foundation together awarded approximately \$5 million in cash grants, and the Company donated products with a fair market value of approximately \$5 million and contributed more than \$1 million to deserving nonprofits through cause marketing programs for charitable causes.
+Finally, in fiscal year 2018, the Company remained committed to corporate responsibility by maintaining strong and transparent environmental, social and governance practices.
+As part of its 2020 sustainability goals, the Company continued to work to reduce water and energy use, solid waste to landfill and greenhouse gas emissions as well as improve the sustainability of its product portfolio.
+The Company's achievements were acknowledged through multiple external recognitions, including a No. 9 ranking on Barron's Most Sustainable Companies list and No. 20 ranking on the annual list of top corporate citizens by Corporate Responsibility magazine.
+The Company also earned the top rating of 100 percent on the Human Rights Campaign's Corporate Equality Index for the 12 th consecutive year, was ranked No. 28 on the 2017 Thomson Reuters Diversity and Inclusion Index and was listed in the first sector-neutral Bloomberg Gender Equality Index among leading companies helping to advance gender equality around the world.
+In fiscal year 2018, The Clorox Company Foundation and The Burt's Bees Greater Good Foundation together awarded approximately \$5 million in cash grants, and the Company donated products with a fair market value of approximately \$14 million, which included providing support following hurricanes Harvey, Irma and Maria in the U.S. and Puerto Rico as well as the California wildfires.
+Additionally, the Company contributed approximately \$1 million to deserving nonprofits and research foundations through cause marketing programs benefiting social and other charitable causes.

-In fiscal year 2018, the Company anticipates ongoing challenges that may impact its sales and margins, including continued high levels of competition in select categories, a more competitive retail environment, rising commodity costs and the continuation of a difficult macro-economic environment in many international markets
+In fiscal year 2019, the Company anticipates ongoing challenges that may impact its sales and margins, including continued high levels of competition in select categories, a more competitive retail environment, rising logistics and commodity costs, changes in foreign currency exchange rates, and the continuation of a difficult macroeconomic environment in many international markets.